llaville/box-manifest/docs/getting-started.md

       --no-config                Ignore the config file even when one is specified with the --config option -c, --config=CONFIG            The alternative configuration file path.
-      --bootstrap=BOOTSTRAP      A PHP script that is included before execution -f, --format=FORMAT            Format of the output: auto, plain, ansi, sbom [default: "auto"] -s, --sbom-spec=SBOM-SPEC      SBOM specification version: 1.1, 1.2, 1.3, 1.4 [default: "1.4"] -o, --output-file=OUTPUT-FILE  Write results to file (default to standard output) -h, --help                     Display help for the given command.
-When no command is given display help for the manifest:build command
+      --bootstrap=BOOTSTRAP      A PHP script that is included before execution -f, --format=FORMAT            Format of the output: auto, plain, ansi, console, sbom-xml, sbom-json [default: "auto"] -s, --sbom-spec=SBOM-SPEC      SBOM specification version: 1.1, 1.2, 1.3, 1.4 [default: "1.4"] -o, --output-file=OUTPUT-FILE  Write results to file (default to standard output) -h, --help                     Display help for the given command.
+When no command is given display help for the list command
   -q, --quiet                    Do not output any message -V, --version                  Display this application version
       --ansi|--no-ansi           Force (or disable --no-ansi) ANSI output